Ensembl/ensembl-hive-docker-swarm/docs/howto.rst

 5. The configuration file is a JSON file that mostly tells eHive the name of the image it will be running.
-You can also set up the path to runWorker.pl in case you can't setup $PATH correctly, and define mount-points that are needed by your application.
+You can also set up the path to :ref:`runWorker.pl <script-runWorker>` in case you can't setup $PATH correctly, and define mount-points that are needed by your application.

    .. code-block:: json